Master's in Counseling

 Walsh University's counseling graduate program, leading to Master of Arts in Counseling and Human Development, is committed to developing conscientious, professionally skilled counselors who are responsive to the needs and individual differences of all people.
 Our students are led by seasoned educators and active practitioners, offering students focused clinical education and experiential training with a case-oriented learning approach.
 A master's degree currently is available in Counseling and Human Development with a Clinical Mental Health Counseling Specialization, School Counseling Specialization or Student Affairs in Higher Education Specialization.

 The Walsh Advantage

 - Experienced faculty and small classes assure individual attention and encourage active participation.

 - Clinical Mental Health and School Counseling specializations are accredited by the Council for Accreditation of Counseling and Relation Educational Programs (CACREP).

 - Several courses are available in an accelerated 8-week format to give students an opportunity to increase the pace of their degree path.

-- Walsh features a high-tech, on-site counseling center that where mental health counseling students see community clients, gaining critical hands-on learning opportunities while also serving the Walsh mission of service to others.
+- Walsh features a high-tech, on-site counseling center that where mental health counseling students see clients from the Northeast Ohio community, gaining critical hands-on learning opportunities while also serving the Walsh mission of service to others.

 - Students have the opportunity to gain international experience in Uganda while earning elective credits.

 - Premier tuition discount provides a 25% discount to graduate students enrolled in Walsh’s Counseling and Human Development programs.
 (Eligibility is based upon a weighted combination of factors including financial need and academic record.
 To apply for the discount, students must obtain an enrollment form from the Student Service Center.)

 The CHD Peer Mentoring Program provides an opportunity for students beginning the program to be paired with students farther along in the program.